PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 1. Save game.
 2. Picnic and collect eggs.
 3. Hatch and move keepers to keeper box.
-4. Save the game if there are any keepers.
+4. Save the game after each keeper.
 If no keepers or there are errors, reset the game.

 **Effects:**